Skip to main content

 • Status updates are eventually consistent at the object level and follow a last-writer-wins model.

 • Operational visibility relies on Kubernetes Events (best-effort, not durable, not replayable).
-BubuStack does not add new CRDs or persist a workflow event history log.
+BubuStack does not persist a workflow event history log.

 • Resource size guardrails are intentional: signals/effects are bounded lists, signal payloads are capped, and large payloads must be offloaded to storage refs.
 Avoid writing large aggregates to status.